-The Company's investment in the Sponsor represents 70.5% of the Sponsor's initial risk capital.
+The Company's investment in LMAO is held through a69.5% equity interest in Sponsor.
 The LMAO IPO closed on January 28, 2021 and proceeds from LMAO's IPO totaled \$103.5 million.
 If LMAO does not complete a business combination within 18 months from the closing of LMAO's IPO, the proceeds from the sale of the Private Placement Warrants (after LMAO IPO transaction costs) will be used to fund the redemption of the shares sold in the LMAO IPO (subject to the requirements of applicable law), and the private warrants will expire without value.
-The Sponsor holds approximately 20% of the total common shares (Class A and Class B) in LMAO along with the 5,738,000 Private Placement Warrants.
+The Sponsor holds approximately 20% of the total common shares (Class A and Class B) in LMAO along with the 7,738,000 Private Placement Warrants.
 The Sponsor is managed by the Company.
 The Company has determined that as a result of the LMAO IPO, we ceased having a controlling financial interest in LMAO as of January 25, 2021.
+The

-The Company, therefore, accounts for the Sponsor under the equity method of accounting.
+Company, therefore, accounts for its interest in LMAO under the equity method of accounting.
 Additionally, as our retained investment in LMAO qualifies for equity-method accounting, we were required to remeasure our retained interest at fair value and include any resulting adjustments as part of a gain or loss recognized on deconsolidation.
-The fair value calculation related to our retained interest in LMAO is dependent upon company-specific adjustments applied to both the observable trading price of LMAO's Class A common stock and the transaction price of the January 28, 2021 and the related risk of forfeiture should LMAO not consummate a business combination.
-As a result of the remeasurement of our retained interest in LMAO, we recognized for the Three Months ended March 31, 2022 and 2021, an unrealized gain on securities of \$37 thousand and \$4,544 thousand within our consolidated statements of operations.
+The fair value calculation related to our retained interest in LMAO is dependent upon company-specific adjustments applied to both the observable trading price of LMAO's Class A common stock and the related risk of forfeiture should LMAO not consummate a business combination.